cdeccio/byu-cs324-w2025/04-lab-shell-pipeline/README.md

 not a requirement.
 (In any case, you have saved your work at this point, right?)

+Reminder: the number of commands in the pipeline is returned by `parseargs()`.

 For any given pair of consecutive commands, the principles are the same as those in the previous section.
 However, they now should be implemented within a carefully-designed `for` loop.
 The trick is to do everything in the right